itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.10 Add Monitor

-In the simulation, `Monitor`function is used to create monitor and `add` function is used to add a monitor.
+The `Monitor`function is used to create monitor and `add` function is used to add a monitor.
 Select profile_monitor `type` monitor from the added monitors to view the mode field distribution.
 ```python
 # region --- 7.
 Monitor ---
 mn = pj.Monitor()